 It’s tastefully crafted with an appealing contrast of colors on its dial.
 Encasing its dial is stainless steel along with scratch-resistant mineral crystal.
 And to complete its design is a brown calfskin leather strap.

 This Japanese quartz watch tells the time in both 12-hour and 24-hour formats, and it comes with Arabic numeral markers at 5-minute intervals.
-A date display is also provided at the 3 o’clock position.
+A practical date display is located in the 3 o’clock position.
 And it’s water-resistant to 100 meters.

 Seiko 5 Automatic Stainless Steel Watch